 - The National Conference of State Legislatures is tracking potential legislative, executive, or election official-sponsored changes to election policy by state.

 - The Election Law Center at Ohio State University’s Moritz College of Law is tracking election-related litigation.
+The Brennan Center also offers state-by-state breakdowns of voting rights litigation.

 Consider solutions and explanatory pieces about election administration